Dark Nights: Death Metal: Issue #1

-The goddess Perpetua has taken over Prime Earth and is in the process of destroying all realities (of the 52 local universes, only eight are left) so that she can restart the Multiverse in her image.
-Her lieutenant, the Batman Who Laughs, aided by an army of evil Batmen from the Dark Multiverse, enforce her rule.
-All resistance has been crushed and even Earth's heroes have been press-ganged into servitude.
-But when a mysterious prisoner is to be banished to Tartarus Pits of Hell (formerly Themyscira), he awakens memories in Warden Wonder Woman.
-When a meeting with the Batman Who Laughs's Justice League (Harley Quinn, Aquaman, Wonder Woman, and Mister Miracle; each paired with a respective Dark Knight of the Dark Multiverse) is interrupted by the main Batman, Wonder Woman argues with her former teammate, saying that it is not enough to just win small "street battles" like Bruce but that they need to fix everything and not just what is left.
-Meanwhile, out in space, the bounty hunter Lobo is hired to uncover something.
-Back in the Tartarus Pits, Diana meets up with the prisoner, revealed to be an exhausted Wally West, who retells Diana the story of Perpetua, how she has manipulated many of the previous Crises from behind the scenes, and how she survived the previous battle with the Justice League through the Batman Who Laughs.
-When the Amazon decides the best cause of action is to make the first Anti-Crisis, she is confronted by the Batman Who Laughs, whom she proceeds to gut with an invisible Chainsaw of Truth.
+The goddess Perpetua, who is destroying all realities to restart the Multiverse in her image, takes over Prime Earth.
+Her lieutenant, the Batman Who Laughs, aided by an army of evil Batmen from the Dark Multiverse, enforces her rule.
+All resistance has been crushed, and Earth's heroes have been impressed into her servitude.
+However, a mysterious prisoner awakens memories in Warden Wonder Woman, who rules over the Tartarus Pits of Hell (formerly Themyscira).

+A meeting with the Batman Who Laughs' Justice League—consisting of Harley Quinn, Aquaman, Wonder Woman, and Mister Miracle, who are each paired with a Dark Knight of the Dark Multiverse—is interrupted by the main Batman.
+Wonder Woman argues with her former teammates, saying that they need to fix everything, not just what is left.
+Wonder Woman returns to the Tartarus Pits and discovers that the mysterious prisoner is Wally West.
+He retells Diana the story of Perpetua and how she covertly manipulated many previous Crises.
+Wonder Woman decides to create the first Anti-Crisis and is confronted by the Batman Who Laughs, whom she kills with the invisible Chainsaw of Truth.
 Though dead, the Dark Knights work to unleash the Batman Who Laughs' true plan of preparing the body of the final Bruce Wayne.
 In an underground bunker, Batman enlists the help of a severed Sgt.
 Rock.